 H. Zone Defense

-10U and older Allowed
+10U and older Allowed, subject to the restrictions outlined in letter G.

 8U Allowed full game, subject to the restrictions outlined in letter G.

 4yrs old & 6U Man-to-Man only

 * Zone defense will be considered an illegal defense.
 Man-to-Man defense means the player must be within five feet of an attacking offensive player (see definition of man-to-man defense, page 4, letter N.) Switching players is allowed.
 Once an attacking player has entered the lane, the defense is allowed to go to the ball.